-The Graduate School for Humanities and Social Sciences at the University of Heidelberg invites applications for Graduate Membership.
+The Graduate School for Humanities and Social Sciences at Heidelberg University invites applications for Graduate Membership.
 We are looking for highly motivated, excellent PhD students with a strong interest in interdisciplinary research.

 Applicants must hold an M.A. or equivalent in one of the disciplines of the Humanities and Social Sciences with an above-average grade (at least 1.7, 5.5, B+, 2+, “magna cum laude”, or similar).
 The transcript has to indicate at least four years of study at the university level.
 Excellent knowledge of English or German, in addition to a further language, is expected.
 Knowledge of German can be acquired or improved during the first year of the programme.